 - Anticipating survival

-3. Be Realistic
+5. Be Realistic

-4. Focus on Solvable Problems
+6. Focus on Solvable Problems

-5. Engage Your Social Support System
+8. Engage Your Social Support System

 Contacting friends and family during such a difficult time will help you get the support you need while you try to navigate your cancer diagnosis.
 Receiving support from your social network is one of the most important ways of building resilience and quality of life while dealing with cancer.
-This is particularly key for people with a poor prognosis as they may be the most in need of emotional and psychological support.
+This is particularly key for people with a poor prognosis, as they may be the most in need of emotional and psychological support.

 Deciding how much support you need and figuring out with others what kind of support they are comfortable giving (e.g. practical or emotional) is a vital step in figuring out who you can go to for certain needs.
 Equally important is explaining what you feel you need and don’t need from others.
 Maintaining a positive relationship with your health care providers, including your oncologist and related specialists, are also valuable for helping you cope during these difficult times.

-6. Keep Up With Your Hobbies
+9. Keep Up With Your Hobbies

-Staying involved to whatever extent possible regarding your work and hobbies will contribute towards your sense of purpose, meaning, and fulfillment.
+Staying involved to whatever extent possible regarding your work and hobbies will contribute toward your sense of purpose, meaning, and fulfillment.
 This will help you maintain a level of self-efficacy and self-esteem as you will be participating in activities that bring you pleasure, growth, and personal development.

-7. Draw Strength From Religious & Spiritual Affiliations
+11. Draw Strength From Religious & Spiritual Affiliations

-8. Peer Support & Group Counselling
+12. Access Peer Support & Group Counseling

-9. Set Goals
+13. Set Goals

+Setting feasible short- and long-term goals for things you want to accomplish and activities you want to engage in can help foster a sense of normalcy during a difficult time.
+Having something to look forward to, no matter how small, can be uplifting and encouraging.
 Even something as simple as planning your daily tasks and needs is also a very pragmatic way of focusing on the present, taking things as they come, and staying in tune with your energy level and symptoms as they fluctuate so you can adjust your approach as needed.

-10. Distract Yourself
+14. Distract Yourself

 Sometimes, it helps to just focus on something else entirely that gives you a break from thinking about your condition.
 This doesn’t mean that you don’t accept your health condition or that you are denying that it happened.
 Rather, you are simply seeking momentary relief to give your mind some respite before you tackle your next appointment or issue.
 It helps to participate in social activities and conversations with loved ones that enable you to experience things that take you beyond your diagnosis and remind you of what you enjoy in life.